Let’s Meet Diana Horsford, founder and Head Chef of The Avenue Cookery School.

 Beyond the kitchen counter, Diana tells stories about her students finding their confidence, developing a better understanding of their health, and even feeling happier in themselves.
 She talks about the 45 year old doctor, who didn’t even know how to make tea a few months ago, and now leaves every lesson excited for the next.
 A couple of dyslexic students who’d always felt excluded from making food because they struggled to follow recipes.
 And the teenager with depression who told her he’s never been more happy than in these classes.

 She’s even using her influence to give back to the London community, talking to groups of sixth formers in schools about wellbeing, healthy eating and keeping fit.
+Using Obby, Diana wants to reach even more students to spread the word, and expand her community of students.

 I’m not sure how she finds the energy, to be honest, but it must have something to do with those early morning gym sessions.
 And of course the support of a great team that includes her son, Richard, who’s also a chef, and daughter, Sophie, who’s taken over all the PR and marketing.